 How to view the Windows Experience Index in Windows 10

-Microsoft has removed the graphical version of the Windows Experience Index (WEI) in Windows 8.1.
-But the underlying tool, the Windows System Assessment Tool, is still alive.
-You can easily access the old performance scores of your machine.
+Microsoft has removed graphics of the Windows Experience Index (WEI) in Windows 8.1.
+But the underlying tool, the Windows System Assessment Tool, still lives on.
+You can easily access your machine's old performance scores.

 Here's how to test the Windows Experience Index in Windows 10.